Videos

 Will ORACAL® Series 351 polyster chrome vinyl hold up on a vehicle body graphic?

-ORACAL® Series 351 and 352 will last up to two years when properly applied and maintained on a vehicle.
-Since these are metallized films, these films are more typically used for short-term decorative applications.
+ORACAL® Series 351 and 352 may be used to produce plotter cut decals or screen printed decals, and will last up to two years when properly applied and maintained on a vehicle.
+Since these are metallized films, these films are very rigid and offer no conformability to curved surfaces.
+ORACAL® 351 and 352 are not designed for vehicle wrapping.

 General Application